-Building a College List
+Building A College List

-By early fall of senior year, it is our hope that Great Hearts students will be finalizing their college list.
+By the fall of senior year, it is our hope that Lincoln Prep students will be finalizing their college list.
 In most cases, a final list will range from six to eight colleges and will be distributed evenly with 2-3 "likely" schools, 2-3 "target" schools and 2-3 "reach" schools.
+Students wanting to apply to more than 10 schools are required to meet with their College Counselor before requesting the transcripts.

 As you begin to investigate and visit schools, remember to include schools in the "likely," "target" and "reach" categories.
 Students who begin building their lists with "likelies" and "targets" that appeal to them feel a greater sense of control and peace throughout the college process.
 Armed with a foundation of schools where they have a good chance of being admitted, these students can explore more selective colleges with confidence and a clear head because they know that they will have good options no matter how the highly selective decisions come back.
 Highly selective institutions admit fewer than 10% of their applicants.
 Most colleges and universities are receiving record numbers of applicants, and many colleges are seeing an increase in the quality of applicants.
-Therefore, students who fixate on "reach" schools run the risk of making a potentially stressful process even more anxiety producing.
+Therefore, students who fixate on "reach" schools run the risk of making a potentially stressful process even more anxiety-producing.